Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Nevada

 - The name and address of the child's parents or other person responsible for the care of the child

-- The nature and extent of the abuse or neglect of the child, the effect of FASD or prenatal substance abuse on the newborn infant, or the nature of the withdrawal symptoms resulting from prenatal drug exposure of the newborn infant
+- The nature and extent of the abuse or neglect of the child, the effect of FASD or prenatal substance use disorder on the newborn infant, or the nature of the withdrawal symptoms resulting from prenatal drug exposure of the newborn infant

-- Any evidence of previously known or suspected effects of FASD, prenatal substance abuse, or evidence of withdrawal symptoms resulting from prenatal drug exposure of the newborn infant
+- Any evidence of previously known or suspected effects of FASD, prenatal substance abuse, or evidence of withdrawal symptoms resulting from prenatal substance exposure of the newborn infant

 - Any other information known to the person making the report that the child welfare agency considers necessary

-An agency that provides child welfare services shall not report to the central registry any information concerning a child identified as being affected by FASD or prenatal substance abuse or as having withdrawal symptoms resulting from prenatal drug exposure, unless the agency determines that a person has abused or neglected the child after the child was born.
+An agency that provides child welfare services shall not report to the central registry any information concerning a child identified as being affected by FASD or prenatal substance use disorder or as having withdrawal symptoms resulting from prenatal substance exposure unless the agency determines that a person has abused or neglected the child after the child was born.

 Assessment of the Infant and Family